wanghaisheng/responsive-landing-page-starter/content/blog/en/31-hackathon-ideas-for-your-next-marathon-coding-event.md

 You can [reach us on Twitter](https://twitter.com/VonageDev) or on our Slack channel.

 Do you need even more inspiration?
-Check out the first article in this series: *The Ultimate List of Fun APIs For Your Next Coding Project* for [cool APIs you can use to build side projects.](https://learn.vonage.com/blog/2021/03/15/the-ultimate-list-of-fun-apis-for-your-next-coding-project/)
+Check out the first article in this series: The Ultimate List of Fun APIs For Your Next Coding Project for [cool APIs you can use to build side projects](https://learn.vonage.com/blog/2021/03/15/the-ultimate-list-of-fun-apis-for-your-next-coding-project/) and *[The Ultimate List of iPhone App Ideas](https://learn.vonage.com/blog/2022/02/18/the-ultimate-list-of-iphone-app-ideas/)*.

 Best of luck at your next hackathon!